Rochester Grammar School

 Rochester Grammar School (known as Rochester Grammar School for Girls until 2006) often abbreviated to RGS is a grammar school for the education of girls between the ages of 11 and 18.
 It has academy status.
-It is now known as just "Rochester Grammar School" following the introduction of boys into the sixth form.
+It is now known as just "Rochester Grammar School" following the introduction of boys into the sixth form, despite the rest of the school remaining single sex.

-Rochester Grammar School is located on Rochester Maidstone Road, opposite the Sir Joseph Williamson's Mathematical School.
-Their sixth form is mixed but the rest of the school is single-sex.
+Rochester Grammar School is located on Maidstone Road, opposite the Sir Joseph Williamson's Mathematical School.